ForRepoForks/OMS-Refactor/docs/REFACTOR_REVIEW.md

 - **Documentation:** Refactor progress and plans are documented.

 ### Weaknesses / Areas for Improvement
-- **Further Decoupling:** Some business logic may still be leaking into controllers or models; further review needed.
 - **Test Coverage:** While improved, some edge cases or flows may lack tests.
 - **Migration/Upgrade Risks:** EF Core migration/version changes should be validated in all environments.
 - **Code Style:** Formatting is enforced, but manual review for code clarity and naming is recommended.